cdfoundation/artwork/spinnaker/usage_guidelines.md

 # Spinnaker Branding Guidelines

-These guidelines provide you with guidance for using the CDF logo.
+These guidelines provide you with guidance for using the Spinnaker logo.
 All artwork is made available under the Linux Foundation trademark usage [guidelines](https://www.linuxfoundation.org/trademark-usage/).
 This text from those guidelines, and the correct and incorrect usage examples, are particularly